sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 Offload tensors have been developed to allow to manipulate and export more easily large neural network models.

+Recall that if you only want to export a LLM model offloaded you can look at [our related LLM tutorial](./5_llm.md) and do not need to look at what happen behind.

 This class is defined as such:

 <div class="grid cards" markdown>